with Hasselbacka potatoes and tzatziki.

 Make gremolata, set aside.

-Heat the roasts from each side quickly in a hot pan and place them to a roasting dish side to side – use a roasting dish quite similar to the size of the roasts.
+Heat the roasts from each side quickly in a hot pan and place them to a roasting dish side to side – use a roasting dish lined with oil or butter quite similar to the size of the roasts.

 Coat the roasts thinly with lemon gremolata and then cover the pan with foil.
 Stick a thermometer through the foil and midway into one of the roasts.
 Put the pan into the oven and let it stay there till the temperature is about 55-60°C (130-140°F), if you want to have your meat medium.
 The temperature of well done roasts has to be about 70°C (160°F).